NCAS-CMS/cfdm/docs/source/installation.rst

 **conda**
 ---------

-The cfdm package is in the ``conda-forge`` conda channel.
-To install cfdm with all of its :ref:`dependencies <Dependencies>` run
+The cfdm package is in the :ref:`conda-forge
+<https://anaconda.org/conda-forge/cfdm>` conda channel.
+To install
+cfdm with all of its :ref:`dependencies <Dependencies>` run

 .. code-block:: console